-Vayama employ a very simple HTML template thats only real template is to present data in a table format and to show their brand in the top left.
+Vayama employs a very simple HTML template that’s only real template is to present data in a table format and to show their brand in the top left.

 EasyJet’s templates can be quite sophisticated and make good use of visual cues to improve engagement and get users to click through.

 They always ensure their emails are extremely readable even with images are disabled:

 The use of colors is also very powerful with EasyJet’s distinct orange appearing everywhere.